GoogleCloudPlatform/opentelemetry-operator-sample/README.md

 ## Recipes

 The [`recipes`](recipes/) directory holds different sample use cases for working with the operator and auto-instrumentation along with setup guides for each recipe.
-Currently there are:
+Currently, there are:

 * [Trace sampling configuration](recipes/trace-sampling)
 * [Trace remote sampling config](recipes/trace-remote-sampling)